gpittis/OS/README.md

 # OS

- This repository contains the solutions to the laboratory exercises for the Operational Systems Course (049).
+ This repository contains the solutions to the laboratory exercises for the Operational Systems Course.

 ## Lab 1